mrsimonemms/toodaloo/docs/pre-commit.md

    names the file `toodaloo.md`.
 This can be overridden if desired.

 See the [scan command](./commands#scan) for more details on the available flag.

+> If using in CI, you will need to clone the whole Git history for the "get author"
+> functionality to work